TOOLS

 Using Multiple Desktops for Presentations

-Have you ever sat through a presentation, watching the presenter struggle to find the next browser tab, code window, slide deck, etc, to continue the show?
+Have you ever sat through a presentation, watching the presenter struggle to find the next browser tab, code window, slide deck, etc., to continue the show?
 Or watch that awkward transition from slides to demos and back?
-Or the presenter uses Alt-Tab, but has dozens of apps open and strugles to find the right one?
+Or the presenter uses Alt-Tab, but has dozens of apps open and struggles to find the right one?
 I know you have and it might have been one of my sessions!
 I learned a while back about a technique to make your presentations just flow from one section to the next.
+If you are using Windows, multiple desktops make these transitions fast and seamless.

 Upgrade your SPFx project (Community Demo)